Tutorial: Toolkit in Action

 Toolkit runs docker containers in Kubernetes.
 It can run public images (e.g. tensorflow/tensorflow) or private images which must be pushed to our internal registry residing at registry.console.elementai.com.

-To take advantage of the Toolkit Docker registry, you need to proceed with the login configuration.
-You will also need to have Docker installed locally.
+To take advantage of the Toolkit Docker registry, you will need to have Docker installed locally.
+You will also need to proceed with the login configuration, see How to login with docker

-Once done, you can tag your own images following the pattern registry.console.elementai.com/<account id>/<image name> to be able to push them to the Docker registry and use them in the Toolkit.
-Assuming you have a certain knowledge of Docker to build your own image, the following example pushes it to your personal account, and gives it the name job-example.
+Once login is done, you can tag your own images following the pattern registry.console.elementai.com/<account id>/<image name> to be able to push them to the Docker registry and use them in the Toolkit.
+Assuming you have a certain knowledge of Docker to build your own image, the following example pushes it to your default account, and gives it the name job-example.

 # Get your accout ID.